-Your "accrued pension benefit" is the monthly benefit payable on your Normal Retirement Date based on your years of service, employer contributions and benefits in effect at the time you left Covered Employment.
-Your beneficiary will receive a monthly pension for the remainder of his or her lifetime beginning on the first day of the next month following the day you die.
-The benefit will equal 50% of your accrued pension benefit, determined on the day you die and converted to a monthly pension, which is adjusted for your beneficiary's age.
+Your "accrued pension benefit" is the monthly benefit payable on your Normal Retirement Date based on your years of service, employer contributions and benefits in effect at the time you left Covered Employment. calculated as if you had retired the month following your death including adjustments for Vested Status, early/late commencement and form of payment or (2) the amount of employer contributions paid on your behalf.